about

 Arora is featured in Fearless Genius: The Digital Revolution in Silicon Valley 1985-2000 by Doug Menuez a chronicle of the Silicon Valley technology boom, capturing key moments in the careers of Steve Jobs and other leading innovators as they created today’s digital world.

-Health & Wellness: Alternative Medicine
+Health & Wellness: Functional & Integrative Therapies

 Starting in his career since a young age and leaving the Apple which was struggling without its founder Steve Jobs in the 1990's—left an "emptiness" along with a combination of physical injuries, somatic trauma and the lack of a deeper meaning in his life.

 While at Esalen he met the master body worker Dub Leigh, who was one of the only people who was simultaneously trained by Ida Rolf, Moshe Feldenkrais and the Zen Master Tanouye Rotaishi.
 Samir shared a long-term personal relationship with Dub till his passing, and was asked by Dub to be chairman of the body therapy organization and continue to learn other healing modalities.
-Given the personal transformation Samir expereinced through this work, he volunteers his time doing 1-1 sessions, leading groups and teaching as a path of service to give back to others.
+Given the personal transformation Samir experienced through this work, he volunteers his time doing 1-1 sessions, leading groups and teaching as a path of service to give back to others.